CiscoCloud/distributive/README.md

 ## JSON format
 General field names:
- * "Name" : Descriptive name for this check.
+ * "Name" : Descriptive name for a check/list
- * "Notes" : Human-readable description of this service (not used by Distributive).
+ * "Notes" : Human-readable description of this check/list (not used by Distributive).

 Specific checks:
  * "Command" : Run a shell command.